samhunt/NZRadioToLastFM/README.md

 NZRadioToLastFM
 ===============

-Scrobbles songs played by mediaworks radio stations in New Zealand to last.fm
+Scrobbles songs played by mediaworks[1] radio stations in New Zealand to last.fm

 Usage
 -----